iNethi/master-builder/README.md

 # How to use the Traefik build with Dnsmasq

-This build has been tested on both Ubuntu server and desktop.
+This build has been tested on both an Ubuntu server and desktop.
 This is the new architecture that iNethi is adopting.
 Please make use of it.
 You can either run the master build script to build all the dockers linked to iNethi or you can build individual dockers that you need.
 Docker and docker compose need to be installed before running the build script.

-To build the whole system on a server simply run you can run the build script and follow the instructions displayed on screen.
+To build the whole system on a server simply run the build script and follow the instructions displayed on screen.
 The majority of the process is automatic but there is one manual step. *Before* you run the build script navigate to docker-master/traefik-with-dnsmasq/dnsmasq/dnsmasq.conf and edit the 6th line of this file to read as follows: address=/inethihome.net/*the ip address of your server* Where the 'the ip address of your server' is found using ``` ip a ``` or some equivalent.
 Find the ip address of the interface that you are connecting to your local network with on screen and use this ip address.
 This can be 'eth0', 'eth1', 'en0', etc. depending on what OS you are running.
 This is a vital step as the build script will disable your current dns settings on your device in order for the dnsmasq docker container to bind to port 53.
 If your system fails to resolve requests following this you may be having errors with the dns servers used by the docker container.
 These can be changed in the dnsmasq.conf file that has been moved to the /mnt/data/dnsmasq folder.
 Edit this using ``` sudo nano /mnt/data/dnsmasq/dnsmasq.conf ``` or some equivalent.